nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 Custom dictionaries must be placed in a language directory and have a filename in the form `symbols-<name>.dic`, where `<name>` is the name that has to be provided in the add-ons manifest.
 All locales implicitly inherit the symbol information for English, though any of this information can be overridden for specific locales.

-When adding a dictionary not marked as mandatory, some information must be provided such as its display name and should be shown in the speech category of the settings dialog.
+When adding a dictionary not marked as mandatory, some information must be provided such as its display name, since it should be shown in the speech category of the settings dialog.
 A dictionary can also be marked mandatory, in which case it is always enabled with the add-on.
 When an add-on ships with dictionaries, this information is included in its manifest in the optional `symbolDictionaries` section.
 For example: